 The application deadline for the 2017-2018 Congressional Fellowships has passed.
-The deadline for the 2018-2019 Congressional Fellowships has not yet been set.
+The application deadline for the 2018-2019 Congressional Fellowships has not yet been set.
 The deadline is typically early January.

 OSA, along with co-sponsors SPIE and the Materials Research Society (MRS), hosts two Congressional Fellows each year.
 Congressional Fellowships are designed to provide a unique public policy learning experience, demonstrate the value of science-government interaction and bring technical backgrounds and external perspectives to the decision-making process in U.S. Congress.
 Fellows spend one year working in Washington, D.C. as special legislative assistants on the staff of a member of Congress or Congressional committee, beginning in September.